Developer

 }

-The activities_for_the_last_12_months keeps the amount data for each day, where the date is represented by a numeric value (e.g., timestamp), and the amount is the total basket value for that day.
+The activities_for_the_last_12_months keeps the amount data for each day, where the date is represented by a numeric value (e.g., timestamp), and the amount is the total order value for that day.

 Result Declaration

-The Result represents the total basket amount over the last 12 months for the IT category.
+The Result represents the total sales amount over the last 12 months for the IT category.

 export interface Result {